LukeGrahamLandry/franca/devlog.md

 tried using a jmp instead of cmov in emit() to see if i just had the opcode wrong. didn't help. narrowed the problem down to is_hex_digit getting miscompiled. ah! my nice xor to create a zero with smaller encoding clobbers the flags!
+- don't handle symbol add/sub during constant folding. i think it makes more sense to just do it in isel, because for arm encoding you might be better off doing the offeset seperately in a memory op. i don't do it all the way correctly yet because you still want to fold them if you're just creating the pointer to pass to someone else. but it generates a couple kb less code already so its not totally garbage which is reassuring. nice to get rid of 30 lines of boring code.

 ## (Jan 21)